Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 Finally, we used backwards selection using AIC as the criterion to see if there was a particularly better linear model.
-However, backwards selection removed both of our explanatory variables, `bpm` and `sec_duration`, which indicated to use that these two variables are not valid predictors for the number of tropes in a college fight song.
+However, backwards selection removed both of our explanatory variables, `bpm` and `sec_duration`, which indicated to us that these two variables are not valid predictors for the number of tropes in a college fight song.
 Therefore, the answer to our research question is that neither tempo nor duration can predict the content of a college fight song.
 The only thing